What is Weightlifter’s Shoulder and How is it Treated?

 For those who do not improve with conservative therapy, or have significant damage to the shoulder joint, an arthroscopic surgery may be recommended.
 During surgery, the surgeon removes portions of the damaged end of the collarbone in a procedure known as “distal clavicle excision”.
 This procedure is generally performed as an outpatient procedure and most patients are able to return home the same day as their procedure.
 Physical Therapy is often recommended after surgery to improve strength and restore range of motion.
 Fortunately, most patients suffer no loss of function in the shoulder after surgery and are able to resume normal activities following rehabilitation.

-For patients suffering shoulder pain due to a sports injury, arthritis or degenerative condition, the comprehensive Upper Extremity Team at Orthopaedic Institute of Central Jersey utilizes the experience and expertise of Board Certified Orthopedic Surgeons and Sports Medicine Specialists to diagnose and treat conditions of the shoulder, elbow and hand.
+For patients suffering shoulder pain due to a sports injury, arthritis or degenerative condition, the comprehensive Upper Extremity Team at Orthopaedic Institute Brielle Orthopaedics utilizes the experience and expertise of Board Certified Orthopedic Surgeons and Sports Medicine Specialists to diagnose and treat conditions of the shoulder, elbow and hand.
 Contact us today to schedule a consultation with one of our awarded specialists!

 Questions about your injury?
 Send Us a Message!